stsch9/age-plugin-vault/docs/machine_encryption.md

 3. `-field=token` - Extracts only the token from the response
 4. `keyctl padd user vault_token @s` - Stores the new Vault token in the keyring

-**Result:** The machine now has a Vault token stored securely in the Linux keyring, ready for accessing vault secrets.
+**Result:** The machine now has a Vault token stored securely in the Linux keyring, ready for using with `age-plugin-vault`.
+For the Machine Part, there is a sample Bash script named `machine_encryption.sh` in this directory.

 ---